ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 ## What types of virtual servers are available for use?
 {: faq}

-{{site.data.keyword.BluSoftlayer_full}} offers a couple types of virtual servers.
-The standard offering is a public-based virtual server, which is a multi-tenant environment, suitable for various needs.
+{{site.data.keyword.BluSoftlayer_full}} offers a couple types of virtual servers within its Classic Infrastructure.
+The standard offering is a public-based virtual server, which is a multi-tenant environment, suitable for a variety of needs.
 If you're looking for a single-tenant environment, consider the Dedicated Virtual Server offering.
 The dedicated virtual server option is ideal for applications with more stringent resource requirements.
-For more information about the current virtual server offerings, see [Getting started with virtual servers](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers#getting-started-with-virtual-servers).
+For more information about the current virtual server offerings see, [Getting started with virtual servers](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers#getting-started-with-virtual-servers).

+IBM Cloud offers the Virtual Private Cloud (VPC) Infrastructure, which is the next generation cloud platform.
+You create your own space in the IBM Cloud to run an isolated environment within the public cloud by using VPC.
+VPC provides the security of a private cloud with the agility and ease of a public cloud.
+For more information, see [About Virtual Private Cloud](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-about).

 ## Where can I find pricing information for public instance types?
 {: faq}